-OTTAWA, May 8, 2017 /CNW Telbec/ - The Government of Canada recognizes the difficulties faced by Canadians affected by recent flooding across the country, particularly in Quebec and Ontario, and is committed to help reduce their burden.
+OTTAWA, April 26, 2019 /CNW Telbec/ - The Government of Canada recognizes the difficulties faced by Canadians affected by recent flooding across the country and is committed to help reduce their burden.

-The Canada Revenue Agency (CRA) is reminding Canadians that it offers taxpayer relief when natural disasters such as the recent flooding in areas of Quebec and the National Capital Region occur.
+The Canada Revenue Agency (CRA) is reminding Canadians that it offers taxpayer relief when natural disasters, such as those currently underway, occur.

 Taxpayers who are unable to physically access institutions they normally depend on are encouraged to register for the CRA's secure online services.
 Through My Account, individuals can register for direct deposit and avoid interruptions to tax refund or benefit payments they may be expecting.